robertguetzkow/blender-python-examples/add-ons/install-dependencies/README.md

 ## The user's perspective

 The user installs the add-on through the user preferences (*Edit > Preferences > Add-ons*).
 They might check the sidebar where they expect to find the add-on's operators, but find the panel with the installation instructions instead.
 Hence they go back to the preferences, open the details section of the add-on and press the button to install the dependencies.
-Once the install is completed the tab in the sidebar shows all operators as expected
+Once the install is completed the tab in the sidebar shows all operators as expected.

+Failures during installation are reported to the user in a popup.
+In case the add-on is executed as a script instead of being installed as add-on, it will display the installation instructions in the sidebar as well.

 ## Additional Information